Salesforce PubSub API Source Connector

 Note down the Consumer Key (

-Note down your Salesforce Instance URL and Organisation ID (starts with
+In both cases, note down your Salesforce Instance URL and Organisation ID (starts with 00D).

 For detailed Salesforce Connected App setup, see the Salesforce Connected Apps documentation.